 When is solar truly worth it?
 Most solar sales pitches extol the virtues of solar power and promise thousands of dollars in savings.
-While more than 1.2 million homes in the United States have already adopted solar power and are enjoying the benefits, the viability of rooftop solar depends on your house and where you are located.
-In fact, solar power economics varies from house-to-house even in the same neighborhood.
+While more than1.3 million homes in the United States have already adopted solar power and are enjoying the benefits, the viability of rooftop solar depends largely on the conditions of your home and your local energy market.
+In fact, solar power economics can vary from house-to-house even within the same neighborhood.
 Before investing in solar energy, it’s important to ensure that solar panels are worth it for you.

 Cost of Solar Panels: The better the deal you’re able to get on your solar system, the more you’ll save by switching to solar power.
 Solar panels were so expensive when they first started being used in the 1960’s that they were only used in advanced space and military applications.